Moses-Lin/mobile_game_reviews/README.md

 # Models
 After dealing with class imbalance with downsampling, a baseline model was created using a dummy classifier.
 The accuracy and F1 score of the model was both 20%, which is expected given the now even distribution of 5 classes.
 The goal is to create a model that can provide significantly better results than random guessing.

+### Performance Metric
-Accuracy is selected as the main metric as True Positive and True Negatives are most important in determining a valid representation of a mobile game's performance.
+Accuracy was selected as the main metric as True Positive and True Negatives are most important in determining a valid representation of a mobile game's performance.
-F1 score is also considered as the cost of a False Negative and False Positive is the same: The developer gets an incorrect rating that is not reflective of their mobile game's performance.
+F1 score was also considered as the cost of a False Negative and False Positive is the same: The developer gets an incorrect rating that is not reflective of their mobile game's performance.

+### Models
 Three different models were fit to the dataset after TF-IDF Vectorization: Naive Bayes, Decision Tree, and Random Forest.
 - Naive Bayes (Accuracy: 45.0% | F1 Score: 44.8%)
 - Decision Tree (Accuracy: 35.4% | F1 Score: 35.1%)
 - Random Forest (Accuracy: 45.0% | F1 Score: 44.8%)

-Support Vector Machine was considered but crashes the kernel due to the dataset still being too large despite downsampling.
+Note: Support Vector Machine was considered but crashes the kernel due to the dataset still being too large despite downsampling.

 # Findings